gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 students who <em>aren't</em> already involved in open source.
-In particular, I'd like to try to get the <a href="http://www.acm.org">ACM</a> and <a href="http://www.ieee.org">IEEE</a> involved in recruiting and match-making, and find ways to get students course credit for working on real open source projects.  <a href="http://www.google.com">Google</a> doesn't seem interested---if someone else is, I'm easy to find ;-)</p>
+In particular, I'd like to try to get the <a href="http://www.acm.org">ACM</a> and <a href="http://www.ieee.org">IEEE</a> involved in recruiting and match-making, and find ways to get students course credit for working on real open source projects.  <a href="http://www.google.com">Google</a> doesn't seem interested—if someone else is, I'm easy to find ;-)</p>

 <p>Finally, there are the blue-sky options: extensible